• Skip to primary navigation

 A white bowl filled with brown sugar and a glass measuring cup filled with water.

-• Brown sugar - the key ingredient for this homemade syrup.
-You can use any type of brown sugar that you like including light brown sugar, dark brown sugar, Demerara sugar, turbinado sugar, or muscovado sugar.
+• Brown sugar: You can use any type of brown sugar that you like including light brown sugar, dark brown sugar, Demerara sugar, turbinado sugar, or muscovado sugar.
 Coconut sugar will also work (although it isn't technically brown sugar).

 Recipe variations:

-• To give this syrup a cinnamon flavour: add 1-2 cinnamon sticks to the pot when heating the ingredients and then remove it before serving.
+• For a cinnamon flavour: add 1-2 cinnamon sticks to the pot when heating the ingredients and then remove them before serving.

 • The typical ratio of sugar to water for making simple syrup is one-to-one sugar to water (equal parts water and sugar).
 However, if you prefer a different consistency for your simple syrup you can change up these ratios - for a thicker syrup, use a 1.5:1 or 2:1 sugar to water ratio instead.
 For a thinner syrup use a 1:1.5 or 1:2 ratio of sugar to water.